ninsgrace/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Data Information
-==
-Information on data and variables please refer to CodeBook.md
+Information on activities, measurement and variables names are found in <b>CodeBook.md